-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
-Loosen the axle nut.
+- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1 Loosen the axle nut.

-- 1. Axle nut
+- 1 Axle nut

-- 2. Drive chain slack adjusting bolt
+- 2 Drive chain slack adjusting bolt

-- 3. Locknut
+- 3 Locknut

-- 4. Brake caliper
+- 4 Brake caliper

-- 5. Brake caliper bracket
+- 5 Brake caliper bracket

-- 2. Lift the rear wheel off the ground according to the procedure on page 6-38. - 3.
-Remove the axle nut. - 4.
-Loosen the locknut on each side of the swingarm. - 5.
-Turn the drive chain slack adjusting bolts fully in direction (a). - Push the wheel forward, and then remove the drive chain from the rear sprocket.
+- 2 Lift the rear wheel off the ground according to the procedure on page 6-37 - 3 Remove the axle nut. - 4 Loosen the locknut on each side of the swingarm - 5.
+Turn the drive chain slack adjusting bolts fully in direction (a) and push the wheel forward - 6 Remove the drive chain from the rear sprocket

-The drive chain does not need to be disassembled in order to remove and install the rear wheel.

-7. While supporting the brake caliper bracket, pull the wheel axle out, and then remove the wheel.
+- If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain cannot be disassembled. - While supporting the brake caliper bracket, pull the wheel axle out, and then remove the wheel

-. wneei axie
+1 Wheel axle